Personal Injury Damages, What Are You Owed?Request Free Consultation

 There are however, statutes that restrict the amount of money that is available in a personal injury lawsuit.
 Generally, these are a result of tort reform, or created as a way of punishing an individual for not doing something the law requires.

-For instance, if you were the victim of an auto accident, but were not carrying the minimum amount of insurance coverage as required under California law, then you would not be eligible to recover non-economic damages.
+For instance, if you were the victim of an auto accident in San Diego, but were not carrying the minimum amount of insurance coverage as required under California law, then you would not be eligible to recover non-economic damages.
 That is, you would not be awarded any money for your pain and suffering, or mental anguish.

 When someone is talking about exemplary damages, they are referring to punitive damages.
 This is as the word sounds, you are making an example of the at-fault driver, or you are ordering them to pay as a way of punishing the driver.